princejohnsantillan/weave/README.md

 ```

 #### of
-`of` generates a string based of given parameter.
+`of` generates a string based off of given parameter.
 It generates an empty string  if no parameter is provider.
 ```php
 weave('{{:of}}',["passthrough"]); // passthrough